-Careers @ Middleton aims to help pupils use their God given talents in occupations of their choice where they can make a positive contribution to the working community both here and overseas.
+Careers @ Middleton aims to help students use their God given talents in occupations of their choice where they can make a positive contribution to the working community both here and overseas.

 For up-to-date information on Careers events, Jobs, Scholarships and important dates go to the mobile-friendly Careers website (middleton.careerwise.nz) where you can also sign up for specified updates by email.
 The Careers facebook page contain the same up-to-date information.

-The Careers Advisor assists Year 7-13 pupils by providing up to date personalised advice on future education and employment choices.
-Pupils and their parents are encouraged to make use of the careers staff and ever growing library of information (open during school hours) to gain up-to-date information and guidance on:
+The Careers Advisor assists Year 7-13 students by providing up to date personalised advice on future education and employment choices.
+Students and their parents are encouraged to make use of the careers staff and ever growing library of information (open during school hours) to gain up-to-date information and guidance on:

 - Further studies including selection of courses and tertiary providers